-In the case of the Turner Syndrome, the phenotype, as well as the psychosexual setting, are female.
+In the case of Turner Syndrome, the phenotype, as well as the psychosexual setting, are female.
 Main symptoms are primary amenorrhoea and dwarfism (143-147 cm).
-The patients are infertile and show sexual infantilism (hypoplastic female genitals due to lack of hormonal stimulation).
+Growth spurt is absent.
+The patients are infertile and show sexual infantilism (hypoplastic female genitals due to a lack of hormonal stimulation).
 While the gonads develop normally at first, they start to degenerate and fibrosis in the third month of pregnancy, which finally causes the ovaries to exist only as tissue cords (streak gonads).

 Further facultative symptoms are:

 - Short neck.

 - Pterygium colli (webbed neck).

 - Low hairline.

 - Lymphoedema on the back of the hand and the foot (in the first weeks of life) giving sausage like appearance to fingers.